mpyatkov/cloupe2segex/cloupe.md

 #### CSV file(s) exported from cloupe browser (8 columns)
 By default, expression data in column 3 is used as the numerator and expression data in column 6 is used as the denominator.
-If you want to reverse that and use expression data in column 6 as the numerator, and expression data in column 3 as the denominator, set **ReverseColumns** to 1 for a specific Loupe file in the file with description.
+If you want to reverse that and use expression data in column 6 as the numerator, and expression data in column 3 as the denominator, set **ReverseColumns** to 1 for the DEG comparison in column 5 of above setup file.